-In Section 1, we provide a concise review of fundamental concepts and terminologies essential for our work.
-Additionally, we recall the definition of the positive $p$-summing, Cohen positive strongly $p$-summing and positive $(p,q)$-dominated linear operators.
+In section 1, we give a brief overview of the basic concepts and terminologies that are important for our work.
+We also recall the definition of positive $p$-summing, Cohen positive strongly $p$-summing and positive $ (p,q)$-dominated linear operators.

-In Section 2, we establish the groundwork for positive left ideals, denoted by $\mathcal{B}_{L}^{+}$ , and right ideals, denoted by $\mathcal{B}_{R}^{+}$ , of linear operators.
-This conceptual foundation is naturally extended to the multilinear case.
-We introduce the composition method to generate a positive right ideal of multilinear operators from a given positive operator right ideal.
-The multilinear operator $T$ belongs to the right multi-ideal $ \mathcal{M}_{R}^{+}$ if and only if its linearization $T_{L}$ belongs to $ \mathcal{B}_{R}^{+}$ .
-Additionally, we present the factorization method to create a positive left ideal of multilinear operators from given positive operator left ideals $\mathcal{B}_{1,L}^{+},...,\mathcal{B}_{m,L}^{+}$.
+In Section 2, we establish the foundations for positive left ideals, denoted $\mathcal{B}_{L}^{+}$ , and right ideals, denoted $\mathcal{B}_{R}^{+}$ , of linear operators.
+This conceptual basis can of course be transferred to the multilinear case.
+We introduce the composition method to generate a positive right ideal of multilinear operators from a given positive right ideal of an operator.
+The multilinear operator $T$ belongs to the right multi-ideal $ \mathcal{M}_{R}^{+}$ if and only if its linearization $T_{L}$ belongs to $ \mathcal{B}_{R}^{+}$.
+Moreover, we introduce the factorization method to generate a positive left ideal of multilinear operators from given positive operator left ideals $\mathcal{B}_{1,L}^{+},...,\mathcal{B}_{m,L}^{+}$.
 This section is complemented by illustrative examples of positive left and right ideals.

-In Section 3, we introduce the concept of $(p_{1},...,p_{m};r)$-dominated multilinear operators.
-These operators satisfy the Pietsch factorization theorem and gives a good example of a positive multi-ideal.
+In Section 3, we introduce the concept of positive $(p_{1},...,p_{m};r)$ -dominated multilinear operators.
+These operators satisfy the Pietsch factorization theorem and are a good example of a positive multi-ideal.